Hemerocallis lilioasphodelus

 Hemerocallis lilioasphodelus (syn.
 Hemerocallis flava, known as lemon daylily, lemon lily, yellow daylily, and other names) is a plant of the genus Hemerocallis.
-It is found across China, in Europe in N.E.
-Italy and Slovenia and is one of the first daylilies used for breeding new daylily cultivars.
+It is found in China, northeastern Italy, and Slovenia.
+It was also one of the first daylilies used for breeding new daylily cultivars.

 Hemerocallis lilioasphodelus grows in big, spreading clumps, and its leaves grow to 75 cm (30 in) long.
 Its scapes each bear from 3 through 9 sweetly fragrant, lemon-yellow flowers.

 Culinary use

-The flowers of some daylillies, including Hemerocallis lilioasphodelus are edible and are used in Chinese cuisine and Japanese cuisine.
+The flowers of some daylillies, including Hemerocallis lilioasphodelus are edible and are used in Chinese and Japanese cuisine.